kofikofi123/NewStickOS/README.md

 # NewStickOS 3.0 (March 2019)
 After about 3 months, I feel I have made some good (slow, and unimportant) progress.

+# NewStickOS 3.0 (April 2019)
+Decided to use acpica.
+Remodeled my make system.
+OS compiles on new compiler (i686-nos)

 # NewStickOS TODOS:
 #### TODO before June (Not in order) (Could be shifted into other deadlnes):